Tuesday, December 31, 2024

 LIKE SOMETHING OUT OF ATLAS SHRUGGED

 In the opening scenes of Atlas Shrugged, Ayn Rand sets the conflict of values between the heirs of the Taggart Transcontinental railroad.
 James invested corporation rolling stock and his own money in a copper mining venture in Mexico.
 He relied on inside information from his friends in Washington and other corporate collaborators.
 Dagny has been withdrawing the engines and cars.
-Earlier month, Caltrain sold 19 locomotives and 90 galley cars to the government of Peru for $6 million.
+Earlier this month, Caltrain sold 19 locomotives and 90 galley cars to the government of Peru for $6 million.
 The justifications for the sale are almost verbatim from James Taggart.

 “This agreement will help Peru embrace a more sustainable future while also bringing millions of dollars to help us keep Caltrain running,” stated Caltrain Executive Director Michelle Bouchard in a press release.
 “Our former Caltrain passenger cars and locomotives will enable the start of new commuter rail service in greater Lima, cleaner air for commuters and community members and the access to opportunity that great public transportation provides.”